 Debt often rises with income.
 What keeps you out of debt isn’t a high income or net worth.
 It’s not borrowing money.

-4. The more money I have, the less worries I’ll have.
+4. The more money I have, the fewer worries I’ll have

 Like a peacock, wealthy people can easily attract attention.
 But attention isn’t the same as admiration or affection.
 And even if it works, do you really want to spend your life with someone so shallow and insecure they were attracted to your money?

 There’s no doubt that money can furnish the elements of a good time.
 But if you need money to have fun, you’re boring.
-And should you become a billionaire, you’ll still be boring.
+And should you become a billionaire, you’ll be a boring billionaire.

 When you boil it down, a primary purpose of money is to make life more predictable.
-It allows you to control your environment by being prepared for the unexpected.
+It allows you to control your environment by being able to deal with the unexpected.

 In my experience, you can’t swing a dead cat without hitting interesting people.
 But if I want to maximize my odds of meeting someone worth knowing, I won’t be heading to the nearest country club.

-I’ve met plenty of fun and interesting rich people – but I’ve also met rich people who were vain, myopic, pretentious, and judgmental.
+I’ve met plenty of fun and interesting rich people, but I’ve also met rich people who were vain, myopic, pretentious and judgmental.
 They weren’t that way because they were rich.
-They were that way because they were born rich and as a result never had to overcome adversity.
+They were that way because they were born rich and thus never had to overcome genuine adversity.

-Overcoming adversity is what makes people interesting, not how much money they have.
+Overcoming problems is what makes people interesting, not how much money they have.
 People without at least a few skeletons in the closet are often shallow as a puddle.

-The world is an interesting place, and being well-traveled makes you interesting.
+The world is an interesting place, and being well-traveled can make you engaging.
 But travel comes in many forms, including the budget variety.
 If you want to see faraway places, you’ll find a way.

-What most people do in the same situation is wait until they have enough money to buy what amounts to a floating condo: a boat that’s luxurious, seaworthy, and far too expensive to ever actually buy.
-The result is they spend their lives on the dock.
-What a waste.
+What most people do in the same situation is wait until they have enough money to buy what amounts to a floating condo: a boat that’s luxurious, seaworthy but far too expensive to ever actually buy and maintain.
+Result?
+They spend their lives on the dock.